Walking in Provence

 Valcèzard or Walking Provence-West

-Provence walking at its best is to be found in the land lying between the Valley [Val] of the Cèze [Cèz] and the Ardèche [Ard] – a fascinating territory indeed.
+The best of walking in Provence is to be found in the land lying between the Valley [Val] of the Cèze [Cèz] and the Ardèche [Ard] – a fascinating territory indeed.
+This was the original tourist board description for the west of Provence.
+I am glad they have seen the light, copied us and duly renamed it Provence Occidental.

-Whether you enjoy gorge walking, hopping from hill-top to hill-top village or following man’s Megalithic footprint, Valcèzard is an ideal corner for some light and enchanting hiking.
+Whether you enjoy gorge walking, hopping from hill-top to hill-top village or following man’s Megalithic footprint, Valcèzard is an ideal corner for some light and enchanting walking in Provence.
 Or you can double up on some days and enjoy more of a moderate challenge whilst hiking the same trails and footpaths.
 Walking Provence-West is the trip title and the wine, like the accommodation, is very much AOC.

 - Click to read our article on Walking in Valcèzard